Payara

-The payara, (Hydrolycus scomberoides), is a species of dogtooth tetra.
+The payara (Hydrolycus scomberoides) is a species of dogtooth tetra.
 This predatory fish is found in the Amazon Basin in tropical South America.
 It was the first of four species to be described in the genus Hydrolycus.

 Description

 The most noticeable feature of H. scomberoides is the two long fangs protruding from its lower jaw.
-These are used to impale their prey, mostly smaller fish.
+These are used to impale its prey, mostly smaller fish.
 It typically reaches a standard length of about 30 cm, but can reach up to 51 cm.
-There are reports of far larger individuals, up to 117 cm in total length and 17.8 kg in weight, based on records by IGFA, but this likely involves confusion with the related H. armatus.
+Reports exist of far larger individuals, up to 117 cm in total length and 17.8 kg in weight, based on records by IGFA, but this likely involves confusion with the related H. armatus.

 H. scomberoides is overall silvery with a dark spot behind the opercle and another at the lower base of the pectoral fin.
-In adults the tail is dusky on the basal half, turning paler (more transparent) towards the tip.
+In adults, the tail is dusky on the basal half, turning paler (more transparent) towards the tip.

 In the aquarium

-The payara, which is also sold as the saber tooth barracuda, vampire fish, vampire tetra, or saber tusk barracuda, is a popular species for large, aggressive aquariums.
-It requires a large aquarium and can only be mixed with relatively large species, as smaller will be seen as potential prey.
+The payara, which is also sold as the sabertooth barracuda, vampire fish, vampire tetra, or sabertusk barracuda, is a popular species for large, aggressive aquaria.
+It requires a large aquarium and can only be mixed with relatively large species, as smaller fish will be seen as potential prey.